econibear/RNA-sequencing-alignment/README.md

 <code> module load multiqc </code> <br>
 <code> source activate multiqc </code> <br>
-<code> multiqc -n trimmed_multiqc_report . #combines all files in the current directory </code>
+<code> multiqc -n trimmed_multiqc_report . #combines all files in the current directory </code> <br>
+<code> source deactivate multiqc </code>

 <h2> STAR align </h2>

-<a href="https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/03_alignment.html">Helpful guide</a> for STAR align
+<a href="https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/03_alignment.html">Helpful guide</a> for STAR align.
+Use this package to both index the genome and perfom the alignment.
+Here we downloaded the gtf and fna files of the GRCh38.p13 genome from <a href="https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.39">the NCBI website</a>.

+<h2> Feature counts</h2>

+We did this by loading the files straight into R.

 <h2> Submitting jobs </h2>